Measuring and mitigating overreliance to build human-compatible AI

 \section{Conclusion}

-LLMs distinguish themselves from previous technologies in their ability to engage in open-ended cognitive processes, functioning less as tools and more as collaborative thought partners in complex tasks~\citep{collins2024building}.
-This key difference warrants a greater focus on the rich complexities of human-LLM interaction~\citep{ibrahim2024beyond}.
-In this paper, we chart a path to address \textit{overreliance}, and show that its consequences range from immediate errors to gradual shifts in human autonomy, skill development, and well-being. \textbf{Our position is that measuring and mitigating overreliance \textit{must} become central to LLM research and deployment.} We ground our position in emerging risk analyses, measurement challenges, and potential mitigations.
-As LLMs seep into every aspect of our daily lives, we believe proactively addressing overreliance will ensure these powerful technologies augment our capabilities instead of inadvertently — or worse, irreversibly — diminish them.
+LLMs distinguish themselves from previous technologies in their ability to engage in open-ended cognitive processes, functioning less as tools and more as collaborative thought partners~\citep{collins2024building, ibrahim2024beyond}.
+In this paper, we chart a path to address \textit{overreliance} on LLMs, showing that its consequences range from immediate errors to gradual shifts in human autonomy, skill development, and well-being.
+We call on the AI community to treat overreliance as a central research priority: developing new measures that can capture reliance across interaction turns and output granularities, building systems that convey calibrated uncertainty and introduce friction at critical decision points, and establishing deployment practices that preserve user autonomy.
+As LLMs seep into all aspects of our daily lives, proactively addressing overreliance will ensure these powerful technologies augment our capabilities instead of inadvertently---or worse, irreversibly---diminishing them.